Primary Navigation Mobile

 What is the speed limit on a slip road?

 The speed limit on motorway slip roads is typically 70mph, unless indicated otherwise by signs.
 However, for slip roads on other types of roads, such as dual carriageways, there is no standard limit.
-In these cases, maximum speed limits are often indicated by signs along the slip road.
+In these cases, maximum speed limits are indicated by signs along the slip road.

 Is stopping permitted on a slip road?

 Stopping is generally not permitted when driving on a slip road, except in emergencies.
-In such cases, it’s advisable to manoeuvre your vehicle as far to the left as possible to reduce traffic disruption.
+In such cases, it’s advisable to move your vehicle as far to the left as possible to reduce traffic disruption.
 However, if you encounter difficulty joining a major road from a slip road due to heavy traffic, it’s safer to stop and wait for a suitable gap rather than attempting to swerve onto the road.

 Overtaking on a slip road?

 When there are two lanes available, overtaking is permitted on slip roads.
 However, it’s important to exercise caution as slip roads are primarily used for adjusting speed during merging or exiting a major road.
-If a vehicle ahead is moving at a dangerously slow speed, drivers should assess the situation and use their judgement to decide whether overtaking is safe and appropriate.
+If a vehicle ahead is moving at a particularly slow speed, drivers should assess the situation and use their judgement to decide whether overtaking is safe and appropriate.